KingNooob1234/ClickMap/README.md

 ## Tech Stack

-- D3.js v7 for SVG rendering, zoom/pan, and infinite scrolling
+- **D3.js v7** for SVG rendering, zoom/pan, and infinite scrolling
-- TopoJSON v3 world map data (world-atlas)
+- **TopoJSON v3** world map data (world-atlas)
-- REST Countries API v3.1 for country information and timezone data
+- **REST Countries API v3.1** for country information and timezone data
-- Open-Meteo API for real-time weather data
+- **Open-Meteo API** for real-time weather data (no API key required)
+- **ipapi.co** for user geolocation detection
+- **Google Fonts** "Splash" by Robert Leuschke for branding

+## Usage

+### Search
+- Type in the search bar on the right to find countries or cities
+- Click any result to view detailed information
+- Search works instantly with debounced input (300ms)

+### City Selection
+- Click any country to view its information
+- Use the city dropdown to switch between major cities
+- Weather, time, and icons update automatically for selected city

+### Map Navigation
+- Click and drag to pan horizontally (infinite scrolling)
+- Zoom in/out using the dock controls at bottom center
+- Vertical panning enabled when zoomed in
+- Reset button returns to default view

 ## Notes

-- The info card is positioned to avoid going off-screen when possible
-- Zoom controls help access small countries and islands
+- Automatically detects and displays your country on page load
+- Weather icons change based on conditions and time of day (day/night detection)
+- All country names visible on map with intelligent sizing
 - Some country names are normalized for better API matching
+- Palestine replaces Israel throughout the application

 ## Changelog